 DE is easy to apply.
-Dust it on and around plants; however, cover your nose so you don’t inhale it.
+Dust it on and around plants, but cover your nose so you don’t inhale it.
 Also, you may need to reapply after watering or rainfall.

 6. Vinegar Solution

-Shake well and use it in the evenings directly on and under the leaves of plants to kill insect infestations.
+Shake well and use it in the evenings on and under the leaves of plants to kill infestations.
 Use it on vegetables, trees, flowers, and shrubs, as well as indoor plants.

 7. Garlic Spray

-The powerful smell of garlic naturally repels many insects.
-To apply, a simple recipe is to puree a whole garlic bulb in 2 cups of water.
+The powerful smell of garlic naturally repels many insects and related pests.
+To make a homemade organic pesticide using garlic, puree a whole garlic bulb in 2 cups of water.

 Leave it to steep overnight.
 Next, strain it and add a little liquid soap to the solution before adding more water (a quart) to it.
-Finally, thoroughly spray infested plants with this organic insecticide.
+Finally, use it to spray affected plants.

 8. Hot Pepper Spray